 5 SPECIES SELECTION

 Selection of fish species is pivotal for cage culture operation.
-While selecting the species for culture, certain criteria like biological, economic aspects, and consumer preference should be given prime importance for economic sustainability.
+While selecting the species for culture, certain criteria like biological, economic aspects, and consumer preference should be given prime importance for economic sustainability;

-The major criteria to be considered before selecting the species are sufficient availability of fish seeds, availability of hatchery technology for seed production in a confined environment, acceptance to artificial feeds, tolerance to different environmental conditions, compatibility to culture in various systems, resistance to disease and stress, high nutritional value, consumer acceptance, economic value in local and international market and regional preference.
+The major criteria to be considered before selecting the species are sufficient availability of fish seeds, availability of hatchery technology for seed production in a confined environment, acceptance to artificial feeds, tolerance to different environmental conditions, compatibility to culture in various systems, resistance to disease and stress, high nutritional value, consumer acceptance, economic value in local and international market and regional preference; and

-As per the above criteria, Indian pompano (Trachinotus mookalee), Cobia (Rachycentron canadum), Silver Pompano (Trachinotus blochii), Groupers (Epinephelus sp.), Seabass (Lates calcarifer), and Snappers (Lutjanus sp.) are highly suitable for sea cage farming.
+As per the above criteria, Indian Pompano (Trachinotus mookalee), Cobia (Rachycentron canadum), Silver Pompano (Trachinotus blochii), Groupers (Epinephelus sp.), Seabass (Lates calcarifer), and Snappers (Lutjanus sp.) are highly suitable for sea cage farming.

 5.1 Fish Seed